eToro vs Interactive Brokers

 • Your portfolio mirrors the copee’s trades in real time, proportionally.

-• Popular Investors earn passive income from their copiers (incentive alignment).
+• Popular Investors earn passive income from their copiers (some incentive alignment, though this doesn’t guarantee results).

 • Smart Portfolios: curated thematic baskets managed by eToro’s investment team.